 4. Eglinton Crosstown LRT – $9 Billion (Ontario)

-Toronto’s light rail system continues to expand with this 19 km corridor between Mount Dennis and Kennedy Station.
+Toronto’s light rail system expands with this 19 km corridor between Mount Dennis and Kennedy Station.
 Toronto’s growing population and heavy demand for public transit will be partially alleviated by this multi-billion dollar project.
 By 2031 there will be an expected 5400 riders per hour using this new TTC system.

 3. Muskrat Falls Project – $9.1 Billion (Newfoundland & Labrador)

-Ballooning costs have raised question over the projects value however its contribution to the region’s energy supply will no doubt be substantial.
+Ballooning costs have raised doubts over the project’s value however its contribution to the region’s energy supply will no doubt be substantial.
 This hydroelectric project, one of the largest in North America, will service more than 1600 km of transmission lines in Newfoundland and Labrador.
 Electricity is expected to be generated starting in 2019.

 2. Darlington Nuclear Refurbishment – $12.8 Billion (Ontario)